-Foreign language learning is no easy task but if you are aware of the five most common mistakes, you’ll have an advantage.
+Foreign language learning is no easy task, but if you are aware of the five most common mistakes, you’ll have an advantage.
 Empower yourself with these helpful tools to transform your learning process.
-You’ll find that the more you know going in to the learning process, the easier you’ll be able to avoid mistakes and make real progress!
+The more you know going into the learning process, the easier it is to avoid mistakes and make real progress!

 Contrary to popular belief, foreign language learning skills are based on discipline and habits, not your IQ.
 We’ve discussed developing good habits here at MosaLingua in the past.
 But even after you’ve understood the importance of developing good learning and studying habits, there are still a few pitfalls you need to be aware of.

 To give you a heads up in your foreign language learning, here are the top 5 most common mistakes: